-This course is fairly traditional with some online components.
-You are expected to read each chapter BEFORE class and you are encouraged to complete the "Concept Checks", "Review Questions", and a "Post-Chapter Test".
+This course has been designed to maximize your learning experience.
+By engaging with all components of this course, you will learn fundamental knowledge and skills to enhance your personal and professional abilities to understand human nutrition.
+Briefly, you are expected to watch all videos and read each chapter BEFORE class and you are encouraged to complete the "Concept Checks", "Review Questions", and a "Post-Chapter Test".
+These activites will bring you into the important area of learning basic concepts about nutrition across the lifespan.

+Class sessions will use active learning by presenting key concepts in a short lecture followed by group activities to further explore these concepts and build on them through different projects.
 As well, key ideas will be further explored in online group "Discussions".
-Finally, you will take a fairly quick "Quiz" for the material covered to see how well you have understood the material thus far.
-After the second lecture of each week, you will have two days to study and then take a module "Assessment" to determine how well you mastered the material in the chapter.
-All of the items that are highlighted in BOLD will count towards your overall grade while those items underlined will count towards your participation grade.
+Finally, you will take a Quiz for the material covered to see how well you have understood the material thus far.
+For each Module you will have an assessment to see how well you have learned the concepts and achieved each class objective.